awslabs/dgl-ke/README.md

   * Training, trains KG embeddings using `dglke_train`(single machine) or `dglke_dist_train`(distributed environment).
   * Evaluation, reads the pre-trained embeddings and evaluates the embeddings with a link prediction task on the test set using `dglke_eval`.
-  * Inference, reads the pre-trained embeddings and do the linkage score ranking inference tasks using `dglke_score` or do the embedding similarity ranking inference tasks using `dglke_emb_sim`.
+  * Inference, reads the pre-trained embeddings and do the entities/relations linkage predicting inference tasks using `dglke_predict` or do the embedding similarity  inference tasks using `dglke_emb_sim`.

 ### A Quick Start